No words tonight just one photo that fills my heart with happiness and graditude.

 Two weeks ago I sat here staring at a blank post, wanting desperately for the time I needed to write.
-I didn’t want to think about how long my little one would be napping or whether I should be checking things off my to do list.
+I didn’t want to think about how long my little one would be napping or whether I should be checking things off my to-do list.
 What I wanted more than anything was to connect with my grief and longing in the way I used to.
 I wanted to sit and wait for the words to come without trying to force the words out because I was pressed for time.
-My heart felt extremely overwhelmed.
+My heartfelt extremely overwhelmed.

 Since the girls went to Heaven I have used this space as a way to connect with our memories as a family, share my heart through my grief and also share how, even in the deepest of suffering, my faith in God has allowed me to have joy.
-Through this space I have connected with so many people who have broken hearts just like mine, and I have always felt that sharing our story of love, hope and faith is something I should do for the rest of my days.
+Through this space, I have connected with so many people who have broken hearts just like mine, and I have always felt that sharing our story of love, hope and faith is something I should do for the rest of my days.
 God gives me peace each morning and I feel compelled to share that peace with others.

 In the past couple of months I have also been feeling a nudge to share more of myself and my journey as a mom of a little one.
-Again, I have struggled finding the time to write and figure out how to merge both my present and my past together in words.
+Again, I have struggled to find the time to write and figure out how to merge both my present and my past together in words.